Sharansyan/Practical-Report/Practical-Report.md

 37. Program to implement Bubble Sort
 38. Program to find Factorial
 39. Program to Store Information of a Student using Structure
+40. Program to find Multiplication of Matrix using array

 ###  1. Program to find Sum